axhixh/g3status/readme.md

 is available in official ArchLinux repositories and Icons is available from AUR at https://aur.archlinux.org/packages/ttf-font-icons/

+Since there is no binary available for download, please install Go on your system to compile the source.

+##Installation
+Please use _go get_ to install g3status.

+   go get github.com/axhixh/g3status

 Please edit your i3 configuration file to use *g3status* as the status command and to use the two recommended fonts.